-- 5. Answer the following based on Codd's paper. - (a) How many paths are needed to support symmetric exploitation of an n-ary relation?
+- 5. Answer the following based on Codd's paper.1 - (a) How many paths are needed to support symmetric exploitation of an n-ary relation?
 Explain your answer.

-(b) Provide a relational algebra expression (using the algebra defined in class) for the active domain of a database composed of a single relation R(A, B, C).
+- (b) Provide a relational algebra expression (using the algebra defined in class) for the active domain of a database composed of a single relation R(A, B, C). - (c) Justify the claim made by Footnote 6 (page 382).
+Provide examples in SQL to support your answer.

-&lt;sup>1Edgar F. Codd, "A Relational Model of Data for Large Shared Data Banks," Communications of the ACM 13/6 (1970).
+1Edgar F. Codd, "A Relational Model of Data for Large Shared Data Banks," Communications of the ACM 13/6 (1970).